Simulation-Driven Design of a Racing Go-Kart

 Mesh Overview

 The mesh was developed using a hybrid strategy combining high-order tetrahedral (Tet10) and hexahedral (Solid186) elements.
 Tubular intersections and weld joints were carefully sliced and meshed with Tet10 elements to ensure geometric conformity and resolve complex junction stresses.
 The remaining cylindrical members were meshed using Hex elements to maximize element quality and maintain numerical stability.
-All interface regions were meshed conformally to ensure accurate stress transfer across members and reliable prediction of load-bearing behavior under simulated conditions.
+All interface regions were meshed conformally to ensure accurate stress transfer across members and reliable prediction of load-bearing behaviour under simulated conditions.

 - Element Types: Tet10 (intersections), Solid186 Hex (tubes)